-Do you have an amazing life story you want to know how to write your life story, whether it’s just for you or so others can learn from you?
+Do you have an amazing life story you want to know how to write a book about your life, whether it’s just for you or so others can learn from you?

-Writing your life story is a bit of a different process from writing a novel or even writing about someone else.
+Writing and publishing a book about your life story is a bit of a different process from writing a novel or even writing about someone else.

 This is your story; rather than developing characters for a made-up story, it’s your personal life you are sharing with readers.